 2) There are staff available at the CSN computer centers that are paid to help you.

-send me a message and I will do my best to help you get it straightened out.
+If you are still having trouble, then please send me a message and I will do my best to help you get it straightened out.
+Two reasons:

 1. The lecture notes change every semester and I'm sorry but I do not create them far in advance.
 I have no way of really knowing how quickly we will get through the material and many times the notes are made right before lecture begins.